I know you don't understand it, despite my heroic efforts to explain this.

 No, I take it back.

-Before the election, my thoughts when I would think about this, and I told you this on election, there's no way Obama wins this, but my feeling, I felt concerned.
+Before the election, my thoughts, when I would think about this, and I told you this on election, there's no way Obama wins this, but my feeling, I felt concerned.

-You could ask anybody, you can ask my brother.
+You can ask my brother.

 I had people telling me, asking me Monday and Tuesday, please tell me we're going to win this big, please.